PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 Tom laughed; this smart, handsome figure fooling around.
 Kim snorted out enough to give away he found it funny.

-“Firstly,” continued the man, “please, allow me to introduce myself: I am a humble tailor.” and he bowed slightly.
+“Firstly,” continued the man, “please, allow me to introduce myself: I am a humble travelling tailor.” and he bowed slightly.

-“I'm Tom.” she completed, and then continued with a question: “A tailor?”, she asked impressed.
-And then more earnestly: “Do you really want to ask questions?
+“I'm Tom.” she completed, and then continued: “Do you really want to ask questions?
 What about?”

 The Tailor took a step forward, nodded to confirm, “Yes.”
 He paused.
 “If I could ask one thing: did you buy that cow off that lad Jack?”